-Annecy stabbings suspect held over attempted murders
+Annecy stabbings suspect held on attempted murder charges

 One bystander is later seen trying to stop him as other parents flee with their children.

 Within minutes, the attacker was pursued by police.
 He then attacked an elderly man in a different part of the park.
-Police fired shots and detained the attacker, who was unharmed, and was detained.
+Police fired shots and detained the attacker, who was unharmed.

-All of the youngsters - who were aged between 22 months and three - were transferred to hospitals in the French Alps and across the Swiss border in Geneva.

-All four are now in a stable condition, according to the local mayor.

 Speaking after his arrest, French prime minister Elisabeth Borne said the suspect was a Syrian national who was granted asylum in Sweden 10 years ago.